johntitus/node-horseman/Readme.md

 * `phantomPath`: If PhantomJS is not installed in your path, you can use this option to specify the executable's location.

 ### Cleanup
-Be sure to `.close()` each Horseman instance when you're done with it!.
+Be sure to `.close()` each Horseman instance when you're done with it!

 ####.close()
 Closes the Horseman instance by shutting down PhantomJS.